theodi/data-sharing-abm-model/model_document/model_document.md

 ### Requesting access to data

 At every tick, a company can request one 'data right' from another company.
-This data right is limited to one product (category) on either side of the deal (e.g. Facebook asking Google to be able to import the gmail address book into instagram).
+This data right is limited to one product (category) on either side of the deal (e.g. Facebook asking Google to be able to import a Gmail address book into Instagram).
-A matrix $R$ of dimensions (firm, category, firm, category, datatype) keeps track of which datatype is _in principle_ requestable between companies/products. $R$ is set up such that firms will never request data from themselves, and such that requests for a category are only for datatypes that are relevant to that category.
+A matrix $R$ of dimensions (firm, category, firm, category, datatype) keeps track of which datatype is _in principle_ requestable between companies and products. $R$ is set-up such that firms will never request data from themselves, and that requests for a category are only for datatypes that are relevant to that category.
 If there is a data cartel (see below), this is also incorporated into the definition of $R$.

-During the simulation, we update $R$ such that only one request can only be (independently of whether it has been granted or denied).
+During the simulation, we update $R$ such that only one request can be made (independently of whether it has been granted or denied).
 Furthermore, when a firm leaves the simulation, $R$ is adjusted to reflect this.

 1. Mask $R$ to figure out which requests can be made now, based on the categories firms are active in.
 2. Based on what is requestable now, each firm picks a datatype to request